mehdialijani002/main-task/README.md

 ## Installation

-Clone the repository and install dependencies:
+Clone or download the repository and install its dependencies:

 ## Production Mode